the defeat of General Martin Perfecto de Cos at the siege

 Texas, and the 13-day siege of the

 Alamo began.
 Travis’s appeals for aid suddenly carried more

 weight.
 By now growing desperate for assistance, he penned his famous

 message that has become known as the most heroic document in Texas

 in the world — Fellow citizens & compatriots — I am besieged, by

-William Smith slipped through the Mexican lines and delivered the message
+William Smith slipped through the Mexican lines and delivered

-Santa Anna risk his army by attacking the
+Why did Santa Anna risk his army by attacking the

 Alamo instead of bypassing the old mission and marching straight

 for the heart of the Anglo settlements further to the east?
 Such

 a small garrison would have posed little threat to his rear.
 Most

-his ill-fated assault for political, not military
+his ill-fated assault for political, not military reasons.
+The dictator

-out of Texas.
+Texas.
 If he dared to bypass the fortress,

 his enemies in Mexico City could claim that he avoided a fight.

 courtesy Texas State Library & Archives

 siege of the

 began with an artillery bombardment, while the Mexican infantry

 to arrive came on March 1, when

 George C. Kimbell and his 32-man Gonzales